6 Key Strategies To Retain Users In Your Mobile App

-The two pillars of a customer development life-cycle is customer acquisition and the ability to retain those users.
+The two pillars of a customer development life-cycle is customer acquisition and the ability to retain those users in your mobile app.

 User retention is as important a factor in your product’s success because it tells you what aspect of your product is your customer engaged with and what makes them leave your product for another.

 Knowing what works and what doesn’t can help you decide what your next steps in product iteration are, or whether you need to pivot.

 We interviewed founders and experts and asked them about the key strategy they use for user retention in their apps.

 #1 Make the experience for the users count